notmalan/technical/README.md

 ## What I've completed:

-(Scroll down to the very bottom of this README to see some screen captures of what I made)
+(Scroll down to the very bottom of this README to see some screen captures of what I've made)

 Requirements:
 - [x] Must be completed using Twill.io